Computer model locks in Giants vs. Eagles picks, score prediction for NFL Week 8

-Giants vs. Eagles: Where to watch NFL Week 8, betting odds, promos, score prediction for Hurts vs. Dart
+Eagles vs. Giants: Where to watch NFL Week 8, betting odds, promos, score prediction for Hurts vs. Dart

 How to watch and bet on Giants vs. Eagles in Week 8 of the 2025 NFL season